Federico Viñas: Youth

 Viñas was included in Uruguay's U23 squad for the 2020 CONMEBOL Pre-Olympic Tournament.
 On 25 January 2020, Viñas scored his first goal with his national team in a 3–2 defeat against Bolivia U23.

 Senior

 Viñas played his first game for Uruguay in the CONMEBOL qualifiers coming in as a late substitute for Darwin Nuñez, in their victory over Argentina on 16 November 2023.
+On 31 May 2026, he was named in Uruguay's 26-man squad for the 2026 FIFA World Cup.